 Rational-emotional coaching models, like the ABCDE model, are more complex and difficult to use effectively than simpler, solution focused coaching models.
 They are also less frequently used in the work place by typical line managers.
 They really shouldn’t be used by line managers as they require some training and experience to be used effectively.

 Models of this nature seek to challenge an individual’s negative or unhelpful beliefs and replace them with new, helpful ways of thinking.
 Where solution-focused coaching helps individuals achieve specific goals, coaching models of this type can help change an individual’s way of being and thinking.

 We look at each of the five stages of this model below.

-The first stage of this model is all about the coach helping the individual to identify specific events or situations that cause the individual to experience negative thought patterns.
+The first stage of the ABCDE coaching model is all about the coach helping the individual to identify specific events or situations that cause the individual to experience negative thought patterns.
 We can think of this stage as a search for the triggers of negativity.